Frequently Asked Questions

 What is your view of the end times?

 A: We live in an age when the presentation of prophecy has been much abused, even to the point of being used to determine one's orthodoxy in the essential doctrines of the Faith.
 This was never the case until little more than a hundred years ago.
 Like great men who have preceded us, we seek to approach this subject with humility and reverent fear, knowing the certainty of God's power and judgment, and the necessity for us, in light of that reallity, "to live soberly and godly in this present age."
-As to
+This does not mean we have no opinions on a subject that is given so much attention in Scripture.
+But

 the almost reckless certainty that characterizes modern dispensational